Luxembourg: Government and politics

 Legislative power is vested in the Chamber of Deputies, a unicameral legislature of sixty members, who are directly elected to five-year terms from four constituencies.
-A second body, the Council of State (Conseil d'État), composed of 21 ordinary citizens appointed by the grand duke, advises the Chamber of Deputies in the drafting of legislation.
+A second body, the Council of State (Conseil d'État), composed of 21 members appointed by the grand duke, advises the Chamber of Deputies in the drafting of legislation.

 Luxembourg has three lower tribunals (justices de paix; in Esch-sur-Alzette, the city of Luxembourg, and Diekirch), two district tribunals (Luxembourg and Diekirch), and a Superior Court of Justice (Luxembourg), which includes the Court of Appeal and the Court of Cassation.
 There is also an Administrative Tribunal and an Administrative Court, as well as a Constitutional Court, all of which are located in the capital.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Luxembourg performs in the high range on overall democratic measures, with particular strengths in elected government, freedom of religion, and freedom of movement.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Luxembourg performs in the high range on overall democratic measures, with particular strengths in elected government, freedom of religion, and freedom of movement.

 Administrative divisions

 Luxembourg is divided into 12 cantons, which are further divided into 100 communes.
 Twelve of the communes have city status; the city of Luxembourg is the largest.

-There have been three partitions of Luxembourg between 1659 and 1839.
-Together, they reduced the territory of Luxembourg from 10700 km2 to the present-day area of 2586 km2.
-The remainder forms parts of modern-day Belgium, France, and Germany.